Peel Region homepage

 The new Municipal Housing Facility By-Law allows for incentive stacking with local municipalities for approved projects.

-Work continues with local municipalities to leverage other non-financial incentives for development of new affordable housing.
+Work continues with local municipalities to leverage other financial and non-financial incentives for development of new affordable housing.
 Regional staff are supporting local municipalities’ work and efforts to reduce parking requirements to increase housing affordability.

 Pillar 4: Optimize existing stock